Xi Aquilae

+Xi Aquilae is a star in the equatorial constellation of Aquila.
+Its name is a Bayer designation that is Latinized from ξ Aquilae, and abbreviated Xi Aql or ξ Aql.
+The star has the official name Libertas, pronounced /'lIbərtæs/, a Latin word for liberty.
+Based on parallax measurements, it is located at a distance of 186 ly from the Sun.
+This is an aging giant star that is close to a billion years old.

+A companion star has been detected using speckle interferometry 0.09 " away.

+As of 2008, an extrasolar planet has been confirmed in orbit around the star.
+Designated Xi Aquilae b, this massive world was later named Fortitudo.

 Nomenclature

 ξ Aquilae (Latinised to Xi Aquilae) is the star's Bayer designation.
 Following its discovery the planet was designated Xi Aquilae b.

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning names were Libertas for this star and Fortitudo for its planet.

 The winning names were those submitted by Libertyer, a student club at Hosei University of Tokyo, Japan.
 The names which were originally proposed were in English and were 'Liberty' and 'Fortitude', but to comply with the IAU's rules they were modified to be Latin versions of the same words, and so the final names became 'Libertas' and 'Fortitudo' respectively.
 'Aquila' is Latin for 'eagle', a popular symbol of liberty and embodiment of fortitude—emotional and mental strength in the face of adversity.

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 In its first bulletin of July 2016, the WGSN explicitly recognized the names of exoplanets and their host stars approved by the Executive Committee Working Group Public Naming of Planets and Planetary Satellites, including the names of stars adopted during the 2015 NameExoWorlds campaign.
 This star is now so entered in the IAU Catalog of Star Names.